omise/omise-node/README.md

 ## Usage

-You first have to configure the library by passing the public key and secret key to `omise-node` export, for example:
+First, you have to configure the library by passing the public key and secret key from `https://dashboard.omise.co/` to `omise-node` export, for example:

 ```
 var omise = require('omise-node')({